Nuclearfossil/ProgrammingInCPP/Review/Review05/README.md

 but it's not shown in the slide).

 Holy crap, that was a long, long review.
 And I really want to go into more details.
 But I think that's enough for now.

+That was quite the review.
+And it's debatable that I've covered everything that would be considered 'a review'.
+But I feel that's enough 'basics' to cover for now.
+It's very possible I'll come back and add/revise this in the future, but as a starting point I consider the review over.